How to write a will

 • Deciding what to do with your online accounts, memberships, digital records and more.

-It’s important to keep your will up to date and stored in a safe place.
-If you pass away and your will isn’t valid or accessible, intestacy rules will apply, and your assets will be distributed as per the law — which may not align with your wishes.
+It’s important to keep your will up to date and stored in a safe place.2 If you pass away and your will isn’t valid or accessible, intestacy rules will apply, and your assets will be distributed as per the law — which may not align with your wishes.
+Keeping your will up to date will help ensure your wishes are carried out and can help minimise complications and disputes.

-There are two ways to write a will:
+There are two ways to write a will:1

 • Write your own will.
-If you choose to write your own will, you can use templates that are available online or obtain a DIY will kit and fill out the required information.
-If your will does not meet all the requirements of your state and territory, it may not be valid.
+If you choose to write your own will, you can use online will templates or obtain a DIY will kit and fill out the required information.
+If your will doesn’t meet all the legal requirements of your state and territory, it may not be valid.
 In some instances, it may be appropriate for your will to be reviewed by a third party to ensure its validity.

 • Have a solicitor or family lawyer draw one up for you.
-This is the safer, less time-consuming option but also the most expensive.
+This option may be more straightforward and may offer peace of mind, particularly in more complex situations.
 The cost for will preparation varies depending on what your will maker charges and the complexity of your estate.
 Your state trustee may offer free or inexpensive will-making services.
-This option is typically better for more complex situations.
+This option is typically better for more complex situations where you may need legal advice and guidance.

 A checklist for will preparation